 Public Law (Convenor)

 Comparative Human Rights Law

-Jeff King welcomes approaches for supervision from prospective PhD students.
+Jeff King welcomes approaches for supervision from prospective PhD students, and has supervised six successful PhD theses at UCL.
 He is currently supervising:

 - Pritam Baruah